bugzilla/bugzilla/docs/en/rst/using/tips.rst

 and add a comment saying "Adding self to CC", then that person gets a pointless piece of mail they would otherwise have avoided.

-Don't use sigs in comments.
+Don't use signs in comments.
 Signing your name ("Bill") is acceptable, if you do it out of habit, but full mail/news-style four line ASCII art creations are not.